-Getting tied up in knots is NOT what you want to do as you learn this very useful embroidery stitch.
+Getting tied up in knots is NOT what you want to do as you learn this very useful embroidery called the French knot stitch.
 French Knots can look rather challenging, but like everything in life, following simple instructions and practicing will always give you the perfect result.

-What can the French Knot be used for?
+What can the French Knot Stitch be Used For?

-French knots are very useful for little bits of texture that can be added to any embroidery design.
-They can cluster together or stand alone.
+French knot stitch is very useful for little bits of texture that can be added to any embroidery design.
+They can cluster together or stand-alone.
 Their bobble effect makes them ideal for designs of small furry animals and my favorites – starbursts and dandelions.
 French knot stitch lends itsself to small flowers in clusters such as lavender or flowers seen from a distance.

-Preparation: Have your fabric held securely in an embroidery hoop as this will make it easier to get nice tight knots.
+HOOP – Have your fabric held securely in an embroidery hoop as this will make it easier to get nice tight knots.
 Bamboo or plastic frames are cheap and you only need a small one as you can move it around your fabric.

 Put your needle in front of the thread you are holding on the right side of the fabric.
 You will be winding the thread to make the knot but if you wind from the front the knot will not retain its shape.

 Wind the embroidery floss around the needle two or three times.
 Wind it on with your non-needle hand.
 Keep the thread taut as you wind it and keep the needle still.